samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 }
 ~~~

-You access these parameters via `Context`{:param} in your Cloud Connector Groovy code like the following:
+You access these parameters via `Context`{:.param} in your Cloud Connector Groovy code as follows:

 ~~~java
 @Override